SaladTechnologies/salad-golem-integration/cluster/charts/golem-orchestrator/README.md

 - `coinmarketcapApiKey.txt` - The API key for the CoinMarketCap API.
 - `matrixApiKey.txt` - The API key for the Matrix API.
 - `mixpanelApiKey.txt` - The API key for the Mixpanel API.
+- `requestorWalletKeys.txt` - The private keys for requestor wallets.

 ## Deploying